laravel/docs/billing.md

     <env name="STRIPE_SECRET" value="sk_test_<your-key>"/>

 Now, whenever you interact with Cashier while testing, it will send actual API requests to your Stripe testing environment.
-For convenience, you should pre-fill your Stripe testing account with subscriptions / plans that you may use during testing.
+For convenience, you should pre-fill your Stripe testing account with subscriptions / prices that you may use during testing.

 > {tip} In order to test a variety of billing scenarios, such as credit card denials and failures, you may use the vast range of [testing card numbers and tokens](https://stripe.com/docs/testing) provided by Stripe.